chloe0x0/cwon/README.md

 </h5>

 Cron Prompt uses a Large Language Model to generate its Cron expressions.
 The resulting cron expressions may be innacurate or incomplete as a result.
 It may, however, be capable of handling more complex expressions than more deterministic libraries which use Pushdown automata.
+If a result seems slightly off, try to prompt the model with different wording.

 ## Building